jostien/rpi-rgb-led-matrix-examples/README.md

 3. Libraries: gpsd, gpsd-client, python-gps

 ## Description
-1. First cronjob is starting a bash-script running gpsd at boot up: gps.sh
+1. First cronjob is starting a bash-script running gpsd at boot up: **gps.sh**.
-2. Second cronjob is starting a bash-script running a python-script which reads out the wanted gps-data and saves it in file: gpsspeed.sh and gpsspeed.py as well as gpstime.sh and gpstime.py.
+2. Second cronjob is starting a bash-script running a python-script which reads out the wanted gps-data and saves it in file: **gpsspeed.sh** and **gpsspeed.py** as well as **gpstime.sh** and **gpstime.py**.
 Found no more elegant way to get speed from gps.
 3. Third cronjob is starting the led-binary which reads out file containing the gps-data.
 4. It might take some time until the NAVILOCK finds the gps signal.
 Won't work in a closed room.